Installation¶

 unit: "eV" # unit of the target value

-test_set: 0.1 # 10 % of the training_set are randomly split and taken for test set
+test_set: 0.1 # 10% of the training_set are randomly split for test

-validation_set: 0.1 # 10 % of the training_set are randomly split and for validation set
+validation_set: 0.1 # 10% of the training_set are randomly split for validation

 Shell Completion¶